Kevin-Eleven/Assembler_SimpleRisc/readme.md

 ## Overview

 The SimpleRISC Assembler translates assembly language code written for the SimpleRISC architecture into machine code.
-This web version runs entirely client-side, making it easily accessible from any browser and deployable on GitHub Pages.
+This web version runs entirely client-side, making it easily accessible from any browser.

 ## Features